molpopgen/fwdpy/docs/regions.rst

 * It is *not*  affected by the length of region.
 Interally, the weight assigned is simply :math:`w`.
 * It is affected by the length of a region :math:`(e - b)`.

 These two options are determined by arguments to class constructors, which we will see in examples below.
+The latter is the default.

 These two approaches allow for considerable modeling flexibility.
 For example, the latter approach allows :math:`w` to be interpreted as a "per base-pair" rate.
 Imagine that you wanted to simulate variation in recombination along discrete 100 kilobase chunks, and the rate of crossing-over *per base pair* increases in each chunk, and includes an initial chunk with no recombination: